 The trading app you choose should offer a wide variety of exchanges for trading the stocks of different companies all over the world.

-Desktop Trading Platforms Vs Mobile Trading Apps
+Best Stock Trading Apps: Desktop Vs Mobile Trading Platforms

 Trading platforms can be web-based or application-based.
 A web-based platform requires you to trade through a browser online, while a trading app requires you to download and install the software on your device for trading.
 You can install this software on your mobile device or desktop.
 For example, you can access a web-based version of MT4 from your broker’s website or download and install the MT4 application on your smartphone and use it there.